 In addition, recent United States Supreme Court rulings have narrowed the scope of patent protection available in certain circumstances and weakened the rights of patent owners in certain situations.
 The full impact of these decisions is not yet known.
 For example, on March 20, 2012 in Mayo Collaborative Services v.
 Prometheus Laboratories, Inc., the Court held that several claims drawn to measuring drug metabolite levels from patient samples and correlating them to drug doses were not patent-eligible subject matter.
 The decision appears to impact diagnostics patents that merely apply a law of nature via a series of routine steps and it has created uncertainty around the ability to obtain patent protection for certain inventions.
 Additionally, on June 13, 2013 in Association for Molecular Pathology v.
 Myriad Genetics, Inc., the Court held that claims to isolated genomic DNA are not patent-eligible, but claims to complementary DNA molecules are patent-eligible because they are not a natural product.
 The effect of the decision on patents for other isolated natural products is uncertain.
-However, on March 4, 2014, the USPTO issued a memorandum to patent examiners providing guidance for examining claims that recite laws of nature, natural phenomena or natural products under the Myriad and Prometheus decisions.
-This guidance did not limit the application of Myriad to DNA, but, rather, applied the decision to other natural products.
+On June 19, 2014 in Alice Corporation Pty.
+Ltd. v.
+CLS Bank International, et al., a case involving patent claims directed to a method for mitigating settlement risk, the Court held that the patent eligibility of claims directed to abstract ideas, products of nature, and laws of nature eligibility of claims directed to abstract ideas, products of nature, and laws of nature eligibility of claims directed to abstract ideas, products of nature, and laws of nature, and laws of nature eligibility of claims directed to other natural products.
+The USPTO's interpretation of Myriad to DNA, but, rather, applies the decision to other natural products.
+The USPTO's interpretation of the case law and new guidelines for examination may influence, possibly adversely, prosecution and defense of certain types of claims in our portfolio.